-4th Zombie Pub Crawl Planned
+Registration Open For 5th Zombie Pub Crawl

-The streets of downtown Salina will soon be crawling with zombies.
-On October 28th zombies awake from a fitful slumber to crawl in Salina Downtown’s third annual Zombie Pub Crawl.
+How does it look when the dead walk the streets?
+The streets of downtown Salina will again be crawling with zombies.
+On October 27th zombies awake from a fitful slumber to crawl in Salina Downtown’s fifth annual Zombie Pub Crawl.

-A large crowd is expected for “Zombie Pub Crawl 4 The Shriekquel”.
+A large crowd is expected for “Zombie Pub Crawl Part V: Nightmare on Main Street”.

-Pub crawlers were able to walk, crawl, skip, or hop between eight different downtown participating bars and restaurants that include:
+Those who participate will enjoy drink specials, live entertainment and free cab rides home.

 - Big Nose Kate’s